01902 907 560

-During Mr Alun Harding’s first five years as Executive Headteacher of the Federation, he has enabled all three schools to flourish and achieve the aim of being recognised centres of excellence.
+During Mr Alun Harding’s first six years as Executive Headteacher of the Federation, he has enabled all three schools to flourish and achieve the aim of being recognised centres of excellence.

 Mr Harding was also keen to point out that it wasn’t just about the impressive academic work that goes on within the federation.

 “It’s also about ensuring that we produce respectful and kind young people that are able to go on and make a success of life once they’ve left the safety of the school environment.

 “We don’t want our students to be spoon-fed individuals who depend on others to do things for them.